 Baylor settles lawsuit with woman who alleged sexual assault

-Baylor University has agreed to a settlement with one of several women who sued amid a sexual assault scandal that has rocked the nation's largest Baptist school.
+Baylor University has agreed to settle a federal lawsuit with a former student who accused the nation's largest Baptist school of fostering a "hunting ground for sexual predators" and mishandling her alleged attack in 2015.
 A settlement notice was filed in federal court in Waco, Texas on Thursday.

 Add your comments below